AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Results

 Table~\ref{tab:analyses} summarizes the analyses produced with \slop.
-Each analysis was initiated with a short natural-language prompt (reproduced in the table) specifying only the measurement goal and the data location; the agent autonomously determined the full analysis strategy.
-All runs used a Claude Max subscription\footnote{\url{https://claude.ai}} with the Claude Opus model.
-The wall-clock times reported in Table~\ref{tab:analyses} include idle periods spent waiting for Claude Code usage-limit resets, which can account for a substantial fraction of the total; the actual compute time is significantly shorter.
-The complete agent-produced analysis notes are reproduced in the appendices for a few representative examples.
-The framework specification, agent definitions, and additional autonomously generated analyses are available in our github repository (see Section~\ref{sec:availability}).
+Each analysis was initiated with a short natural-language prompt specifying only the measurement goal and the data location; the agent autonomously determined the full analysis strategy.
+All analyses presented here used a Claude Max subscription\footnote{\url{https://claude.ai}} with the Claude Opus~4.8 model.
+The wall-clock times reported in Table~\ref{tab:analyses} include idle periods spent waiting for Claude Code usage-limit resets, which can account for a substantial fraction of the total; the active compute time is significantly shorter (see Figure~\ref{fig:timings}).

-\textbf{We do not guarantee the physics validity of any of these results, but instead, show them as examples of what is already possible with a single prompt.}